-The Financial Statements have been prepared on a basis other than going concern and amended to reflect the fact that the going concern assumption is not appropriate.
-This involves writing assets down to their net realisable value based on conditions existing at the end of the reporting period and providing for an estimation of the anticipated wind-down costs to the planned liquidation date.
-This is a deviation from the requirements of IAS 37 Provisions, Contingent Liabilities and Contingent Assets with no legal or constructive obligation existing as at year end.
+The Financial Statements have been prepared on a basis other than going concern and amended to reflect the fact that the Company is in a managed wind-down and the going concern assumption is not appropriate.
+This involves writing assets down to their net realisable value based on conditions existing at the end of the reporting period and providing for contractual commitments which, albeit they may not have become onerous, have been provided for as a consequence of the decision to wind down the entity.